enkidevs/curriculum/SQL/DQL/Servers/what-is-a-database-server.md

 [1:Client-server model]
 Is a distributed communication framework over the network.
 It devides the tasks between providers of a resource/service (servers) and the ones that request a service/resource (clients).

-[2:inter-process communicaiton]
-Is a set of programming interfaces.
-It enables users to coordinate activities among different program processes that run concurrently.
-This allows a program to handle different user requests at the same time.